 - opportunities to invest in existing short-term accommodation, luxury lodges, camping facilities and resorts

 - public private partnership in transport infrastructure projects including airports, cruise infrastructure and roads.

-As the Northern Territory Government’s Tourism Vision 2020 comes to a close, the Department of Tourism, Sport and Culture initiated the development of the Northern Territory tourism strategy 2030.
+As the Northern Territory Government’s Tourism Vision 2020 comes to a close, the Department of Industry, Tourism and Trade initiated the development of the Northern Territory tourism strategy 2030.
 This plan sets out the strategic direction for industry development over the next decade.
 This framework has been co-developed with industry and government and is designed to unite efforts across the public and private sectors.